 The first must-visit place is Kuirau Park because since this is a public park it’s free and it has lots of hot springs to admire, including a steaming lake, my personal favorite.

-Another free area that’s so worth of a visit is Okere Falls.
+Another free area that’s worth a visit is Okere Falls.
 The falls and river here are superb, with many easy and enjoyable walks, plus a really cool cave.

 The best part about Okere Falls is there are quite a lot of glow worms at night.
 This isn’t something that’s advertised anywhere, but we read it somewhere and went to check it out and were blown away by how many there were and how amazing it was.
 We were the only people there and since there are no lights for miles there are also incredible views of the stars.

 It was truly an experience I’ll never forget.